mmacy/osrlib-dotnet/README.md

         Console.WriteLine($"Encounter has started!
 Monsters:\r\n{((Encounter)sender).EncounterParty}");
     };

-// Example of subscribing to an event that you might use to update the UI state to notify the layer
+// Example of subscribing to an event that you might use to update the UI state to notify the player
 // or make some other changes within your application. encounter.EncounterEnded += (sender, eventArgs) =>
     {
         Encounter enc = sender as Encounter;

         if (enc.AdventuringParty.IsAlive)
         {
             Console.WriteLine("Your party has won the battle!");